Main Gallery: Maestro Jahja Ling

 Ling was born in Jakarta, Indonesia and began to play the piano at age 4.
 At age 17 he received a Rockefeller award scholarship which brought him to the United States.
 He went on to study at The Juilliard School in New York City.
 At Juilliard he earned a master's degree and continued on to study orchestral conducting at the Yale School of Music where he received a Doctor of Musical Arts degree.
 For thirteen years, Jahja Ling was the music director and conductor for the San Diego Symphony.
 He is the first and only conductor of Chinese descent to serve as music director of a major U.S. orchestra

-Visitors to the exhibition will why Jahja Ling fell in love with the peaceful community of Bonita, CA.
+Visitors to the exhibition will why Jahja Ling fell in love with the peaceful community of Bonita, CA. The museum is grateful to the Ling family and the San Diego Symphony Orchestra for providing images for the exhibition.

 Events: Family Day in the Museum with Maestro Ling